Table of Contents

 Hotel Gajoen, Nakameguro:

 In 2019, I helped organise the British School in Tokyo’s 30th Anniversary Gala Ball.
-Finding a space that could accommodate 500 (?) guests with only a year’s advance notice was harder than you might think.
+Finding a space that could accommodate more than 500 guests with only a year’s advance notice was harder than you might think.
 Despite being part of the Small Luxury Hotels of the World group, the communal facilities at the Gajoen are vast and could accept our booking.
 A mix of understated, old-school Japanese luxury the hotel Gajoen is a wonderful option if you’re looking for a stay outside of the city centre.
 It’s a stone’s throw from the Meguro River, a must see location during cherry blossom season.
 But no matter when you visit, you’ll feel the local vibes when staying here.
 Situated almost next door to the Nakameguro train station, it’s still convenient to get about on the trains.

 Tokyo Edition, Toranomon: